vasile/GTFS-viz/README.md

 - clone / download the copy of the repo on your machine
 - install required Ruby Gems

-		# (sudo) gem install json sqlite3 fusion_tables rake
+    	(sudo) gem install json sqlite3 fusion_tables rake

 ## Setup

 - create a folder inside **./gtfs-data** and name it with your project information (i.e. **usa-san-francisco-muni**)
   - the newly created folder inside gtfs-data should contain letters, digits, +, - characters only
 - get a GTFS dataset and unzip-it inside the folder that you just created (i.e. )
   - not sure where to get one ?
 Check http://www.gtfs-data-exchange.com/
-- edit the Rakefile and change the PROJECT_NAME variable with the folder name
+- edit the Rakefile and change the PROJECT_NAME constant with the folder name

 For example this is how the [SFMTA GTFS](http://www.gtfs-data-exchange.com/agency/san-francisco-municipal-transportation-agency/) data looks on the local folder - http://screencast.com/t/5V2q2QZP9W7